Do Generalized-Gamma Scale Mixtures of Normals Fit Large Image Datasets?: Methods

 \subsubsection{Representation}

-The choice of transform is a modeling assumption since the prior model assumes both independence between coefficients after the transformation, and a parametric form for the coefficients' marginals.
-Because the prior family was introduced to model quasi-sparsity, we implicitly assume that the coefficients produced by the transform have quasi-sparse marginals.
+The choice of transform is a modeling assumption since the prior model assumes both (1) independence between coefficients after the transformation, and (2) a parametric form for the coefficients' marginals.
+Because the prior family was introduced to model quasi-sparsity, we implicitly assume that (3) the coefficients produced by the transform have quasi-sparse marginals.

-A priori, we do not know which transform is more or less likely to allow a sparse representation, or to induce approximate independence between coefficients in the representation, for any ensemble of images.
-The transforms we considered were the Fourier transform, Haar wavelet, and learned filters from AlexNet.
-These transforms were chosen to represent different types of filter banks commonly applied to images, and often assumed to promote sparsity.
-We define each below, discuss its interpretation, and motivate in the context of our study:
+A priori, we do not know which transform is likely to satisfy these assumptions for any ensemble of images.
+The transforms we considered were the Fourier transform, Haar and Gabor wavelets, and learned filters from AlexNet.
+These transforms represent different types of filter banks commonly applied to images, and often assumed to promote sparsity.

-\begin{enumerate} \item \textbf{Fourier:} The Fourier transform converts functions on the real spatial/pixel domain to functions on the complex frequency domain.
-Each image is recovered from its transform via a linear combination of waves, where the coefficients of the combination equal the transform of the original image.
-Each wave is specified by a frequency vector that orients the wave and fixes its wavelength.
-Each coefficient corresponds to a wave, so it is both determined by, and affects, the entire image.
-The magnitude and complex phase of the coefficient determine the amplitude and phase of the wave.

-The Fourier transform is a common choice in signal processing since it is mathematically fundamental and computationally efficient.
-Quasi-sparsity under the transform is achieved when the image can be reconstructed using a few key wave functions.
-Images of this kind may exhibit strongly periodic behavior over large regions.
-For example, satellite images of farmed fields exhibit large patches of periodic behavior because fields are often planted in long, regularly spaced rows.
-The independence assumption under the Fourier transform means that the amplitude and phase of the waves with different wavelengths and orientations are independent.
-Models with independent Fourier components are widely used in spatial statistics.

-\item \textbf{Haar:} Conversion to the Haar wavelet basis retains both spatial and frequency information.
-Unlike the Fourier transform, each coefficient stores spatial information about specific neighborhoods in the image.
-Coefficients of the Haar transform are also highly interpretable, since they correspond to spatially averaged differences evaluated in different directions, and at different spatial scales.
-The output is split into layers where the higher layers represent finer details (higher frequency components).
-This means the larger features are captured on earlier layers in the sequence.
-Additionally, each layer, except for the first, is broken into three detail types: horizontal, vertical, and diagonal.
-The first layer only contains one value equal to the average pixel intensity, which is fixed to zero by normalization.
-The Haar wavelet transform was used for all of the datasets.
-Figure \ref{fig: wavelet_viz} shows the layers and different detail components for a test image.